 Skip to content

-The Roots of CBD, Hemp & Law in Minnesota
+The Roots of CBD & Hemp Law

 The law could be easier to follow.
 But the answers are here.
 CBD sourced from hemp was legal under Minnesota law.
 And since 2019 CBD with less than 0.3% THC is legal to possess.
 Moreover, a federal law prohibits spending on federal prosecution of people with state-legal hemp CBD.
 So here is the breakdown of the development of these laws.

+Why is Cannabidiol trending?
 The main reasons are:

-• CBD has desirable health and wellness benefits.
+• CBD has desirable health, wellness benefits.

 • It is not now, nor has it ever been, illegal.
 And, it’s unregulated.